Stackclash/5e-vault/5. Mechanics/Bestiary/Ooze/Oblex Spawn (MPMM).md

 aliases: ["Oblex Spawn"]
 ---
 # Oblex Spawn
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-197, Mordenkainen's Tome of Foes p.
-217*
+197*

 An oblex devours memories not only to sustain its existence, but also to spawn new oblexes.
 Each time it fully drains the memories of a victim, it gains the creature's personality—now twisted by the oblex's foul nature.
 The more memories an oblex steals, the larger it becomes, until it must shed a personality it has absorbed or else go uncontrolled and erratic.
 This act spawns a new oblex.